jpalala/laravel-customjs-boilerplate/README.md

 2. `app/providers/routeserviceprovider.php` -> define where default to redirect after login (ie dashboard)

-3. add other fillable items in `user.php` model
+3. add other fillable items in `user.php` model which will be automatically set once user is logged in (ie email and github_id etc)

 4. Make `GithubAuthController.php` and add the routes to it in `routes/web.php`